Retail – Sales Metrics

 Transaction metrics are some of the most important metrics that a commercial company can measure.
 They answer the question of how many products did the company sell versus the number of returns, how much revenue did the company generate, and what the profit margins were during a specific time frame.

-- Increase Gross and Net Profit margins – Overall profit is the total monetary value that your business brings in over a specified time.
-Gross profit is the revenue minus the cost of the products sold.
-Net profit is the money your business made after deducting all of the company’s other expenses.
+- Increase Gross and Net Profit margins – Gross profit is the sales minus the cost of sales that your business brings in over a specified time.
+Net profit is the profit after deducting all of the company’s other expenses.
+These calculations provide insight into your company’s expenses and earnings.

-- Increase average transaction value – The average transaction value is calculated by dividing the total sales value of all transactions by the number of transactions taken to reach the total sales value.
-This metric alerts the company to how much consumers spend on an average sales transaction.
-A high value shows that customers are buying more products or higher-value products and vice versa.
-This metric provides insight into how your customers interact with your business; thereby, helping you to adjust pricing and product sales strategies.
+- Increase average transaction value – This metric tells you how much consumers spend on average.
+A high value shows that customers are buying more products or higher-value products, and vice versa.
+This number provides insight into how your customers are interacting with your business.

 Retail management role objectives